esl/MongooseIM/doc/operation-and-maintenance/known-issues.md

 The team is working on resolving this issue.
 Please watch for updates in MongooseIM release notes.

-### Proposed workarounds
+### Proposed workaround

-* Use Ubuntu Xenial x64 for MongooseIM deployment.
+Use Ubuntu Xenial x64 for MongooseIM deployment.
 This OS version is still maintained.

 ## GDPR retrieval for MAM MUC limitation